jowage58/cassyy/README.md

 # cassyy

-A simple Apereo Central Authentication Service (CAS) client.
+A simple Apereo Central Authentication Service (CAS) client that provides basic support for validating service tickets using CAS Protocols 2/3.
 It uses the Python standard library `urllib.request` module and has no external dependencies.

 # Usage

-Below provides just an example of how it might be used it in a web application.
+Below provides just an example of how it might be used in a web application.
 The example is generic and does not represent any specific web framework.
 It is up to the application to decide what `service_url` it will use with the `build_login_url` method.
-It is common to use the current request url or a fixed url that CAS will redirect the user to after the login is successful.
+It is common to use the current request url or a fixed url that CAS will redirect the user to after the login is successful along with a `ticket` that can be validated to retrieve information about the user.

 ```python
 import cassyy